gregorskii/micro-routes/README.md

-# zeit-routes
+# micro-routes

-Zeit application bootstrap with url based route handlers.
+Zeit Micro application bootstrap with url based route handlers.

 The routes can support different paths, but ideally each Micro app would only support different methods and paths within a single micro service.